In this article, we'll delve into the world of database monitoring, exploring what it is, along with top 5 Database monitoring software solutions.

 Better Resource Availability and Consumption

 Databases monitoring software regularly scans Databases to ensure they are online, both during and after standard working hours.
-The system constantly monitors resources like CPU and other network components, sending alerts to relevant team members in case of issues.
+The system continuously monitors resources, including the CPU and other network components, and sends alerts to the relevant team members when issues arise.

 Tracking Throughput

-This type of monitoring includes aspects like replication latency.
+This type of monitoring includes factors such as replication latency.
 Benchmarks are set and compared to current figures, making it easy to spot and investigate deviations from the norm.

 Log Tracking